 Think about songs that you hear in a store, or in a passing car, or on your own radio.
 They stick - they stay!
 Back in the day when we used to go out to clubs, shoot, we would turn it from our Christian radio station and put the radio on something that would get us in the mood for clubbing.
 You know songs like Headsprung by LL Cool J, or something like It Takes Two by Rob Base.
 You can’t go clubbing comfortably while listening to church music.
 I mean, it bothered me and gave me all kinds of guilty feelings.
 So, what do you think was entering my system when I was listening and writing the lyrics to these songs?
 I was basically telling myself that you have to beg for love, or accepting an unhealthy love life – and it was okay.
 No, I didn’t see it that way, but I’m saying, we don’t know what gates we’re opening up with our choices.

 Your Body’s Here with Me…you better stop!
 That was my song!
-As We Lay, Secret Lovers and You, Me and He was just down-right talking about going with somebody’s husband and it sounded romantic.
-As Mr. Brown The songs basically went against what I knew was right, but I was captivated with the music and something about it.
+As We Lay, Secret Lovers and You, Me and He were just down-right talking about going with somebody’s husband and it sounded romantic.
+The songs basically went against what I knew was right, but I was captivated by the music and something about it.
 It’s like music does…suck you in.
 Could it be because Satan was a master at music in heaven?
-Hmmm… Music is mesmerizing, brainwashing and mood changing.
+Hmmm… Music is mesmerizing, brainwashing and mood-changing.
 Cheating in the Next Room was saying, “Oh, so you wanna play that game?
 Alright.”
 I never thought about these songs doing these things, but y’all those can’t be healthy.
 Creep, well, it is what it says.

 Super Woman (A guy who doesn’t appreciate a woman for who she is and her worth.
 She’s trying to talk to him and he doesn’t want to talk – ignoring her, and then didn’t want her food anymore)!
 See, I’m getting stirred up just thinking about him not wanting to eat the food that she slaved over.
 When a Woman’s Fed Up (tired of fooling with him treating her less than and she’s fed up.
 When she’s fed up, you better move around), and Stranger in my House (You look the same, clothes and shoes are the same size, but I don’t recognize you anymore.
 The man you were wouldn’t touch me like you do and treat me like you do.
 Is someone acting like me?
 We’ve grown apart and I don’t know you anymore).
 In the Rain by Keith Sweat was saying that he could cry and no one would know because it was already raining outside.
 Smh